Surajdy/Specialized/README.md

-# busy-industry-7181
+# Busy-industry-7181
+## Specialized [Ecommerce Bike site]
 This is our project for Unit-5 Construct week at Masai Shcool.
-Our main objective is to complete all main functionality of this bike buying website, such as Login/Signup, Add/Buy and filter the product.
+Our main objective is to complete all main functionality of this e-commerce bikes website, such as Login/Signup, Add/Buy and filter the product.
 We have completed this project in 5 days.

+## Spotify
-# Credits
+## Credits
 - Images : [specialized.com](https://www.specialized.com/)
 - Content : [behance.com](https://[www.behance.com](https://www.behance.net/gallery/163145071/Specialized-E-commerce-redesign-UXUI-design?tracking_source=search_projects%7Ce+commerce+website)/)
 - Icons : [Font Awesome](https://fontawesome.com/)

-# Tech Stack
+## Tech Stack
 - HTML
 - CSS
 - JAVASCRIPT